raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 We can report that this list has a cycle and stop.

 For the other two lists, their pointers do not point to the same node, so we continue as follows: We simultaneously advance the tortoise by one step, and the hare by two.
-For one of our two lists, the hare now points to `Empty`, so we can report that this list does _not_ have a cycle, and stop:
+For one of our two lists, the hare now points to `∅`, so we can report that this list does _not_ have a cycle, and stop:

 <div class="mermaid">
   graph LR